rchang0501/deca.ca/README.md

 # Ontario DECA's Official Website, deca.ca
-My work as the Lead Front-End Developer and Media Offficer of Ontario DECA!
+My work as the Lead Full-Stack Developer and Media Offficer of Ontario DECA!

 #### **NOTE:**
 Unfortunately [deca.ca](http://deca.ca/) is currently in maintenance mode to prepare for the competitive season starting in November.